zenozaga/do-apps-rust-example-db/README.md

 If you use the above button, you will get also a $100 in credit in DigitalOcean products over 60 days.
 This way, you can take a quick peek at the app creation process, before going over the tutorial.

+The procedure is guided, and you can just get the defaults, however upon choosing the plan, on the bottom of the page, you can select the smallest environment (the *512 MB RAM, 1 CPU* container).
+It might take even a quarter of an hour to build, but as of speed of execution it is the same (Rocket is not taxing on resources).

 If you plan to make changes to this app, after trying it, continue to the next section.

 ## How to Deploy this Sample App in your own Repo